pyca/cryptography/docs/hazmat/primitives/asymmetric/padding.rst

     PSS (Probabilistic Signature Scheme) is a signature scheme defined in :rfc:`3447`.
 It is more complex than PKCS1 but possesses a `security proof`_.
-    This is the recommended padding algorithm for RSA.
+    This is the `recommended padding algorithm`_ for RSA signatures.

     :param mgf: A mask generation function object.
 At this time the only supported MGF is :class:`MGF1`.